w3c/wai-curricula/content/designer/navigation.md

   * search functionalities that support navigating to specific parts of the site
   * site maps to provide an overview of the entire website
   * tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content
-* provide ways for users to locate a specific web page within a set of web pages, for examples using descriptive page titles or including breadcrumb trails
+* provide ways for users to locate a specific web page within a set of web pages, for example using descriptive page titles and including breadcrumb trails

 #### Teaching Ideas for Topic